binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/README.md

 [f0.holisticinfosecforwebdevelopers.com](https://f0.holisticinfosecforwebdevelopers.com/)

-The contents of Fascicle 0 is now complete and can be found at the books [landing page](https://f0.holisticinfosecforwebdevelopers.com/).
+The contents of Fascicle 0 is now complete, and can be found at the books [landing page](https://f0.holisticinfosecforwebdevelopers.com/).
 Hard copies can be purchased from [Amazon](https://www.amazon.com/Holistic-InfoSec-Web-Developers-Physical/dp/1537444190/).

 The entire book series can be found [here](https://holisticinfosecforwebdevelopers.com/) at [www.holisticinfosecforwebdevelopers.com](https://holisticinfosecforwebdevelopers.com/)